AMDEPYC/sev_component_test/README.md

 - OMVF path install [ dpkg --list ] Found: /usr/share/OVMF/OVMF_VARS.fd 2019-11-22  Expected: 2020-11-01  FAIL
 SEV-ES COMPONENT TEST FAIL
 ```
+** Program will only check for components in the system PATH for qemu and libvirt.
+Components built from source code will need to be added to the PATH in order to be tested. **

 ## Stop at failure
 This flag causes the component test to stop running at the very first failure it reaches.
 This facilitates the visualization of individual failures, and allows the user to approach the checks individually if several of them are failing.